zenml-io/blog.zenml.io/_posts/2022-12-16-month-of-mlops-third-prize-cheque-easy.md

 * Creating a demo app for the model

-Based on the features I wanted for the solution, it was clear that I needed pipelines for labelling, data processing, model training as well as model inference.
+Based on the features I wanted for the solution, it was clear that I needed pipelines for labeling, data processing, model training as well as model inference.

 One great thing about using ZenML to setup pipelines is that it makes everything easily reproducible.
 Each pipeline is made up a sequence of steps and the outputs corresponding to each step are saved in the artifact store corresponding to your ZenML stack - making it very easy to track things.